jnephin/ebsa-nsb-reevaluation/README.md

 GroupbyGrid.R
 -------------
 Aggregates by grid cell
-* Calculates mean and sd per grid cell for density data
+* Calculates mean grid cell for density, diversity and productivity data
-* Calculates presence of points within grid cell for presence and polygon data
+* Calculates presence of points within grid cell for presence only and polygon layers

 SpeciesbyEBSA_Overlay.R
 -----------------------
+Assigns species to EBSAs based on IA info and reports.
 Performs spatial overlay for each species.
 Adds an inside or outside attribute for each cell for each of the relavant EBSAs.

 SpeciesbyEBSA_InOutStatistics.R
 -------------------------------